 Recommendations not only streamline the sales process but also may help reduce manufacturing and warehouse costs.
 For instance, ScentBird, a monthly subscription box of perfumes, used AI-based algorithms to analyze the 4-star reviews of their 300,000 subscribers on the website.
 The system identified certain patterns of preferences.
 The results showed that both men and women rated only 13 fragrance notes highly.
-That allowed the company to rethink their manufacturing efforts and create four gender-fluid fragrances under the brand Confessions of a Rebel that truly appeal to the majority of clients.
+That allowed the company to rethink its manufacturing efforts and create four gender-fluid fragrances under the brand Confessions of a Rebel that truly appeal to the majority of clients.

 One of the biggest challenges for an online makeup shop is that customers are unable to test and try on the items like they used to do in physical stores.
 To meet this need, companies implemented virtual mirrors on their websites that use facial scanning and layers (or masks) to create the effect of trying on a product.
 Many brands use this technology to create a close-to-reality user experience and help customers choose makeup products like foundation, eyeshadow, and lipstick.

 Sephora, NYX, L’Oreal, Make-Up Forever, MAC Cosmetics, and many other brands already use virtual try-on features on their websites.